From Competition to Synergy: Unlocking Reinforcement Learning for Subject-Driven Image Generation: Details on Experimental Setup

 \subsection{Implementation Details}

 Our main experiments are conducted on the subject-driven generation model UNO~\citep{uno}, a Diffusion Transformer (DiT) based architecture built upon FLUX.1-dev~\citep{flux}.
 We freeze the pretrained DiT backbone and the image encoder, training only the injected LoRA~\citep{lora} matrices.
 For training-time sampling, we set T = 25 as the total sampling steps.
-For GPRO, the model enerates 12 images for each prompt and clips the advantage to the range [1e-5, 1e-5].
+For GRPO, the model enerates 12 images for each prompt and clips the advantage to the range [1e-5, 1e-5].
 We use AdamW as the optimizer with a learning rate of 1e-5 and a weight decay coefficient of 0.0001.
-All experiments are conducted on 8 GPUs with a per-GPU batch size of 1, for a maximum of 1250 training steps. \paragraph{Hyperparameter Configuration.} For Synergy-Aware Reward Shaping (SARS), we set the synergy coefficient $\alpha$ to 0.5 based on the ablation study in Section~\ref{sec:analyses}.
+All experiments are conducted on 8 NVIDIA A100 GPUs with a batch size of 1, for a maximum of 1250 training steps, resulting in a total of approximately 80 wall-clock hours (i.e., 640 GPU hours). \paragraph{Hyperparameter Configuration.} For Synergy-Aware Reward Shaping (SARS), we set the synergy coefficient $\alpha$ to 0.5 based on the ablation study in Section~\ref{sec:analyses}.
 For Time-Aware Dynamic Weighting (TDW), the weights for prompt following, $w_{\text{prompt}}(t)$, are bounded by $w_{\text{max}} = 0.7$ and $w_{\text{min}} = 0.3$.
 The three optimization phases are partitioned as follows: Prompt-Centric Phase for $t < 6$, Transition Phase for $6 \le t < 22$, and Identity-Refinement Phase for $t \ge 22$.

 \paragraph{Training Dataset.} We utilize the Syncd dataset~\citep{syncd}, a large-scale dataset designed for subject-driven generation, including rigid and deformable categories.
 To create a more focused and high-quality subset for our experiments, we filter 10,000 datasets with the highest average DINOv2 similarity and aesthetic scores.